vitalab/vitalab.github.io/article/_posts/2019-09-04-population-based-training.md

 4. Mutate the hyperparameters of the parents to produce a total of $$ N $$ children (children = trial)
 5. Return to 1, until the allowed compute time is elapsed

+Note that child trials start with the checkpoint from their parent.

 Here, there is one worker per child (number of workers = population size), but the paper describes a "budget mode" where a larger population can be used.
 See sections 3.7 and 3.10 for practical details.

 ![](/article/images/pbt/fig1.png)